hattiechung/Paeruginosa_acute_infection/README.md

 Refer to patient_to_letter.xlsx for converting patient letters to patient numbers and samples.

-Code available on this repo:
+Code available on this repo:\n
 -Python script for generating the null model for <d_MRCA>

-Data available on this repo:
+Data available on this repo:\n
 -A matrix of within-patient calls (SNPs and indels) for each patient used to construct the maximum parsimony tree for each patient.
 -Raw MIC data for all 420 Pseudomonas aeruginosa isolates sequenced on the Illumina platform.